aptech/docs/docs/CR-upmatupmat1.rst

     :param x:
     :type x: NxK matrix

-    :returns: u (*TODO*), NxK matrix containing the upper elements of x.
+    :returns: u (*NxK matrix*), containing the upper elements of x.
 The lower elements are replaced with zeros. upmat returns the main diagonal intact. upmat1 replaces the main diagonal with ones.